tkkoba1997/Work-Samples/Python/Explosive Snake Game/README.md

 Need Python 3.x and pygame package installed.
 Must run the snake_game.py file from the directory it's located in.

 ### Notes
-The contents of the unzipped "Explosive Snake Files" folder and ExplosiveSnakeGame.zip are identical.
-The unzipped version is provided so downloading the zip file is not necessary to view the work sample.
+The contents of the "Explosive Snake Files" folder and ExplosiveSnakeGame.zip are identical.
+The former directory is provided so downloading the zip file is not necessary to view the work sample.

 ### How to play